mishravk79/datavisuopenalex/README.md

 OR

-You can install all above with the folowing command
+You can install all above with the following command

 ```
 pip install -r requirements.txt